 - ½ teaspoon black pepper

 Pat the excess moisture from the steaks using a paper towel.
 Sprinkle evenly with 2 teaspoons Kosher salt, 1 teaspoon black pepper, 1 teaspoon garlic powder, and ½ teaspoon onion powder.
 Pat to adhere and set aside.

 One at a time, dredge the steaks in the seasoned flour, then submerge in the egg mixture, followed by a thorough coating in the cracker mixture.

-Add the steaks to the hot oil, 1-2 at a time, taking care not to crowd the skillet.
+Add the steaks to the hot oil, taking care not to crowd the skillet.
 Fry for 2 minutes on each side or until crispy and golden-brown.
-Transfer to the cooling rack.
-Serve and enjoy.
+Transfer to the cooling rack and make the gravy.

 In a small saucepan, melt butter over medium heat.
 Add flour and whisk until combined.
 Allow to bubble for 1-2 minutes, but do not allow to brown.